sajidhussain786/ALPBench-RISCV-PORT/Sphinx3/README.txt

 used to run the program, change the file name in model/lm/an4/an4.ctl to pittsburgh.bigendian.

+e.g.
+	sajid2@sajid2-HP-Compaq-Elite-8300-SFF:~/benchmarks/ALPBench-RISCV-PORT/Sphinx3$ time ./scripts/sphinx3-test
+	sphinx3-test
+	Run CMU Sphinx-3 in Batch mode to decode an example utterance.

+	52800 samples in file ./model/lm/an4/pittsburgh.bigendian.raw.
+	Will be decoded in blocks of 2000 sajid2   17024 89.0  0.2 266856 35428 pts/0    S+   18:01   0:00 ./execs/livepretend ./model/lm/an4/an4.ctl ./model/lm/an4 ./model/lm/an4/args.an4

+	FWDVIT: R  (null)

+	real	0m0.578s
+	user	0m0.811s
+	sys	0m0.108s
+OR directly use this command if you dont want to use shell script

+       ./execs/livepretend ./model/lm/an4/an4.ctl ./model/lm/an4 ./model/lm/an4/args.an4 2> an4.log

+For RISCV-gcc
+		it was building fine but when running gives a run-time error/exception sounds like "duplicate phoneid found" a condition check mentioned in the src/mdef.c file
+#-------------------------------------------------------------
 The modifications of Sphinx-3 are

 I. Parallelization of Gaussian scoring, lextree node evaluation, and